 This recipe includes crispy bacon, a rich creamy sauce, and a hint of spice from Calabrian chili or red pepper flakes.
 The addition of sun dried tomato paste brings depth to the sauce, while the finishing touches of ricotta, parmesan, and pecorino create an irresistibly creamy pasta dish.
 This dish is perfect for a cozy night at home or a dinner party when you want to impress without spending hours in the kitchen

-3tbsptomato pasteor 6 tbsp if not using sundried tomato paste
+3tablespoontomato pasteor 6 tablespoon if not using sundried tomato paste

 ½cupvodka